MJ-Kerr/MJ-Kerr/README.md

 ### In my past life I was a bartender so I know what its like to have a million things on your plate and people keep giving you more.
 This skill has helped me with building applications that have multiple different features running at the same time, since I am used to multi-tasking.

-### If you stumbled upon my GitHub thank you pleas check out my portfolio site at www.TheMJKDesign.com.
+### If you stumbled upon my GitHub thank you please check out my portfolio site at www.TheMJKDesign.com.
 I built it using React with 3js, which wasn't taught at Coding Dojo, during a week off that we had.

 <p align="center">
   Visitor count<br>